cesarvr/blog/content/post/prometheus.md

   - https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
 ---

-Let say we have a web service that handle some business logic and we need to get some information about how many times a particular endpoint is being hit or imagine that we want to have the option to shut down a particular endpoint on demand.
+Let say we have a micro-service exposing some business API and we would like to get gather some data about usage pattern, like how many time the endpoints are being called.

 <!--more-->

-The typical way to solve this is by modifying the codebase of the existing service, we maybe make use of a Decorator pattern to wrap the object in charge of the request.
-But what happen if we discover we want to apply this rules to more services, and, what happen if those services are written in other programming languages/framework or even worst what happen if we don't want to touch those services at all (we are afraid of looking at the codebase).
+One way to solve this is by defining the wanted behaviour in the form of a class or a set of functions (if functional is your thing) and re-deploying our changes.
+After successfully deploying this solution the question now is, how we can reuse this functionality across micro-services ?.

-# Separation Of Concerns
+# Separating Of Concerns

 Other solution can be to separate this new functionality into it's own container.
 That new container will act as a decorator for the whole application, providing this new functionality without modifying the underlying service.
-This paradigm can bring lot of advantages, because we don't care about the programming language behind service as long as we use the same protocol and in the case that the protocol change we just need to change one codebase.
+This paradigm bring lot of advantages, because we don't care about the programming language behind the service as long as we use the same protocol and in the case there is a change in protocol we just need to update our container.

 # Before We Start

-The objective here is to learn how we can leverage container technology to get this type of flexibility.
-We can create applications that *enhance* other applications, that's what frameworks like Istio does very well.
-I'm going to illustrate how you this, by building an Istio like framework.
+But how we can create this container?
+That's the objective of these articles, we are going to learn how we can encapsulate behaviour in containers and use them to enhance existing applications, pretty much like Istio does.

 This guide will be divide in three parts: